Charan619/What-should-I-watch-next/README.md

 # What-should-I-watch-next
-A popularity+content based engine which recommends movies similar to the user’s favourite one using keywords of  movies’ genre, era, plot, cast and more.
+A popularity+content based recommender which suggests movies similar to the user’s favourite one using keywords of  movies’ genre, era, plot, cast and more.

 ## **Contents**